-Prerequisites: C or better in FRE 111 Corequisites: None
+Prerequisites: C or better in FRE 111

 This course is a continuation of FRE 111 focusing on the fundamental elements of the French language within a cultural context.
 Emphasis is placed on the progressive development of listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written French and demonstrate further cultural awareness.
 Lab practice is expected of students.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-3 FRE 211 Intermediate French I
+FRE 211 Intermediate French I

-Prerequisites: C or better in FRE 112 Corequisites: None
+Prerequisites: C or better in FRE 112

 This course provides a review and expansion of the essential skills of the French language.
 Emphasis is placed on the study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate effectively, accurately, and creatively about the past, present, and future.
 Lab practice is expected of students.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.